Traveling With Your Bull Terrier

 Your Bull Terrier might be the most adorable passenger in the car, but it's often the messiest one as well.
 We rounded up some useful tips for traveling with Bull Terriers.

-- Take practice trips ahead of time: Before you take off on a long trip, take several short trips with your dog to get him accustomed to traveling in the car.
+Before you take off on a long trip, take several short trips with your dog to get them accustomed to traveling in the car.
 This is very important if you know that your pet becomes anxious during car rides.

-- Take steps for your dog's safety: Choose the right spot in the car for your Bull Terrier.
-Don't let your pets stick their head out of the window to get some fresh air.
+Choose the right spot in the car for your Bull Terrier.
+Don't let them stick their head out of the window to get some fresh air.
 It looks cute but is very dangerous.
-Make sure they’re secured to prevent them from jumping out unexpectedly.
-It is important for successfully traveling with your dog.
+Also, make sure they’re secured to prevent them from jumping out unexpectedly.
+This is important for successfully traveling with your dog.

-- Be prepared for an emergency: Research vet or animal hospitals in the area you will be visiting in case of an emergency.
+Research vets or animal hospitals in the area you will be visiting in case of an emergency.

-- Travel on an empty stomach: Some dogs get sick when traveling.
+Some dogs get sick when traveling.
 One way that you can help avoid car sickness is by limiting the amount that your Bull Terrier eats before the trip.
 For short trips, consider letting your dog travel on an empty stomach.
-It’s a good idea to bring rubber gloves, paper towels, and pool bags just in case your Bull Terrier gets sick while in the car.
+It’s a good idea to bring rubber gloves, paper towels, and waste bags just in case your Bull Terrier gets sick while in the car.

-- Wear your dog out: A tired dog is usually a well-behaved dog.
+A tired dog is usually a well-behaved dog.
 Traveling with Bull Terriers goes much smoother when they’re exhausted.
-So, right before you begin your journey with your Bull Terrier, take your pet for a long walk or visit a dog park.
+So, right before you begin your journey with your Bull Terrier, take them for a long walk or visit a dog park.
 This should help your dog feel more rested and maybe even sleep for a portion of the trip.

 Be sure to never store suitcases, coolers, or anything sharp or hard in the same area as your Bull Terrier.
 By planning and following these valuable tips, you can ensure your trip is safe and comfortable for you and your dog.